dilner1/Portfolio_one/README.md

 ## Navigation and links

-Whilst not a bug as such I have found that when I move to a section of the page it crops out the titles, this is because of the navigation bar that sticks to the top of the page.
+Whilst not a site breaking bug I have found that when I move to a section of the page it crops out the titles, this is because of the navigation bar that sticks to the top of the page.
 I would still keep the navigation bars design as it is very useful for the user.
 To compensate I added more padding above the headings.
 This worked for the desktop perfectly fine however the padding I would need to add to the mobile version would be so significant that it would look out of place.

 in the future I would look to correct this for the mobile version, however I don't currently posses the skills to be fix this the way I would want to.